alpqr/quickmwtest/README.md

 Multi-screen test app for Qt 5.7 and up using the eglfs platform plugin.
-Targeted mainly at the NVIDIA DRIVE CX.
+Targeted mainly at the NVIDIA DRIVE CX and is the test bed for QTBUG-55188, QTBUG-55161 and QTBUG-54151.

-There is not much to see in the app for now.

 There will be one QQuickView created for each screen.
 With the default threaded render loop both will get its own render thread which is good